bodrick/awesome/TOPICS.md

 ## experiment-tracking

-*   [aimhubio/aim](https://github.com/aimhubio/aim) - Aim 💫 — An easy-to-use & supercharged open-source AI metadata tracker (experiment tracking, AI agents tracing)
+*   [aimhubio/aim](https://github.com/aimhubio/aim) - Aim 💫 — An easy-to-use modular observability for AI Systems.
+Extensible, scalable and modular.

 ## metadata

-*   [aimhubio/aim](https://github.com/aimhubio/aim) - Aim 💫 — An easy-to-use & supercharged open-source AI metadata tracker (experiment tracking, AI agents tracing)
+*   [aimhubio/aim](https://github.com/aimhubio/aim) - Aim 💫 — An easy-to-use modular observability for AI Systems.
+Extensible, scalable and modular.
 *   [badges/shields](https://github.com/badges/shields) - Concise, consistent, and legible badges in SVG and raster format
 *   [Kareadita/Kavita](https://github.com/Kareadita/Kavita) - Kavita is a fast, feature rich, cross platform reading server.
 Built with a focus for manga and the goal of being a full solution for all your reading needs.
 Setup your own server and share your reading collection with your friends and family.
 *   [pymedusa/Medusa](https://github.com/pymedusa/Medusa) - Automatic Video Library Manager for TV Shows.
 It watches for new episodes of your favorite shows, and when they are posted it does its magic.